 The History of IPSS began in a time that was very different from now...

 Giora had immense capacity to offer relationships and in this he embodied his teachers, in particular Winnicott, Balint, and Ferenzci, and as group analyst he followed in particular one of his own teachers, Foulkes.
 His own background was Hungarian Jewish, and having taught psychoanalysis at Goteborg University in Sweden he was also European in his experience.
 He was well connected with the London psychoanalytic scene, i.e with members of the Institute of Psychoanalysis and the Institute of Group Analysis, but he could also be quite selective in his allegiances at times.
-Giora was very much settled in Hampstead, and enjoyed the many references to Middle European and Jewish life in that area, especially around Swiss Cottage, where Freud had lived at the end of his life.
+Giora was very much settled in Hampstead with its many references to Middle European and Jewish life, especially around Swiss Cottage, where Freud had lived at the end of his life.
 Giora enjoyed dining at the traditional Austrian restaurant, the Cosmo, close to Maresfield Gardens, which had photos of psychoanalysts hanging on the walls.
 He was also friendly with Mr Karnak, who had a bookshop in Gloucester Road and also on Finchley Road, which was the most popular place for books on psychotherapy and psychoanalysis in North London.

 The IPSS would have been a different institution altogether had it not been for the second leg it stood on, John Rowan.
 John was the joint founder of IPSS, together with Giora.
-He had already established himself as a leading light in the Humanistic alternative scene, but interestingly combined that with his background as academic psychologist, which allowed him to speak to us about a guru one moment and the latest research the next.
-He also published numerous books on research and other topics.
+He had already established himself as a leading light in the Humanistic alternative scene, but interestingly combined that with his background as academic psychologist, He also published numerous books on research and other topics.
 He was an exciting teacher since it was felt that he was discovering and experimenting with the ideas he talked about alongside us students.
 He was intellectually sharp and eccentric in a British, slightly remote, sort of way whilst Giora had a warm Israeli/ European/ Middle Eastern character, and although not identified with the alternative movement as such, he lived his life as a bohemian.
 One could say that Giora was maternal and John paternal in their presence.

-It is worth remembering that the heart of the swinging 60ies were still beating in London, even in the late 70ies, with Hippie Camden nearby, and the ‘Compendium’, another rambling professional bookshop, near the market.
+It is worth remembering that the swinging 60ies were still beating in London’s heart, even in the late 70ies, with Camden nearby, and the ‘Compendium’, another rambling professional bookshop, near the market.
 Many changes would gradually shake up and affect the idealism of the time.

 On the 8th Dec 1980 the world was shocked by the death of John Lennon.
 Giora would talk about it a lot.
 It obviously touched him deeply, in particular since he saw the assassination as a politically motivated act.